 Finally, you can use bands for exercise alternatives.
 For instance, perform resistance band chest flyes if you do not have access to a cable machine.
-You can use a resistance band door anchor to secure the band in a high or low position and do the exercise as you usually would.
+You can use a resistance band door anchor to secure the band in a high or low position and exercise as usual.

-If you are unsure how to make the best use of a Resistance Band, you can get help from fitness apps like Fitbod and Hevy for guidance and support.
+If you need help with how to make the best use of a Resistance Band, you can get help from fitness apps like Fitbod and Hevy for guidance and support.

 Likewise, the Hevy exercise library features many resistance band exercises for all major muscle groups.
 You can organize your workouts in seconds, log each set with a simple tap, and track your performance from week to week.

 How to adjust the Resistance of your Bands to fit your needs

 Regardless of your workout goals or current abilities, adjusting the resistance of your bands is necessary for providing your muscles with the right amount of tension.

 More resistance would make the training too easy, forcing people to do too many reps to challenge themselves.
 In contrast, too much tension would impair trainees' ability to train through a full range of motion and safely provide the necessary workout stimulus.

 So, a middle ground between too easy and too hard is needed.
 Fortunately, you can adjust the tension you get from your bands in several ways.

 Let's discuss some tactics.